Chang-LeHung/SPL/README.md

 # SPL
-A holistic compiler and interpreter implementation.(Educational Project)
+A holistic compiler and interpreter implementation.

 The SPL aims to assist compiler and programming language enthusiasts in better understanding programs.
 It currently supports the most common syntax, drawing inspiration from the syntax designs of C/C++, Java, Python, and JavaScript.